c0nap/dsci-capstone/docs/docker_setup.md

 - Add `PYTHON_HOST = python-app` in environment variables.
 - Ingress settings: `HTTP`, `Insecure connections: Disabled`, and `Target Port = 5055`

-5. (Optional) In `Cost Managements / Billing` > `Budget`, create a zero-cost budget with the minimum amount of 0.01.
-The Free plan should be fine either way.

 ### Debug Container Logs